sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter3/entangle.md

         self.protocols[0].received_message(src, msg)
 ```

-The constructor function of BBPSSW requires four arguments:
+The `create` function of `BBPSSWProtocol` requires four arguments:

 1. The node that holds the protocol instance
 2. The identity of the protocol instance
 3. The memory used as the `kept_memo`
 4. the memory used as the `meas_memo`

+By default, `BBPSSWProtocol` will create a `BBPSSWCircuit` instance.

 ### Step 2: Create Network